SEO Tips: Boosting Ranking Using Pinterest

 - 77% of users claim to have discovered a brand or product through Pinterest (Pinterest Business)

 These statistics barely scratch the surface of Pinterest’s SEO potential.
 It does, however, clearly show how Pinners use the platform for both product research and visual planning at the same time.
 If studies are any indication, the follow-through for this planning is high, making Pinterest a truly valuable resource for brands as it is for users.
+Want to know more?
+Check out this compilation of Pinterest statistics.

 Pinterest and the Buyer’s Journey